michael-lynch/gitty/README.md

 </ul>
 ```

-<em>* Note that each list item has it's own unique class based on the name of the repository, so if you want you can style each list item individually.</em>
+<em>* Note that each list item has it's own unique class based on the name of the repository, so you can style each list item individually.</em>